goose-ws/bash-scripts/README.md

 I have a moderate amount of skill in bash.
 I am no expert, but I am no novice either.
 There may be better ways to execute the flow of logic I am trying to achieve in these scripts.
 If you have a suggestion, I would welcome a pull request.
 If you have an issue, you are welcome to create an Issue or reach out to me on IRC.
 I idle in #goose on Libera, and usually respond within a few hours of being highlighted.

-Unless otherwise noted, all scripts in this repository are covered by the [BSD 3 liencse](https://github.com/goose-ws/bash-scripts/blob/main/LICENSE)
+Unless otherwise noted, all scripts in this repository are covered by the [MIT liencse](https://github.com/goose-ws/bash-scripts/blob/main/LICENSE)

 These scripts will generally work by sourcing the "Config" options to a `.env` file with the same base file name, and kept in the same directory.
 So for example, if you want to use the `captive-dns.bash` script, you will need to place `captive-dns.env` in the same directory next to it.
 The config file names are dynamic to the script file name.
 So if you wanted to rename `captive-dns.bash` to `force-dns.bash`, then your config file would need to be `force-dns.env` in the same directory.